Harshith1702/attendance-prototype/README.md

-Attendance Prototype
+## Attendance Prototype

+## Overview
-This repository contains a simple front-end attendance prototype built using HTML and JavaScript.
+This repository contains a simple front-end attendance prototype developed using HTML and JavaScript.
-The purpose of this project is to demonstrate conditional attendance marking logic based on multiple verification checks.
+The project demonstrates how attendance can be marked only after certain validation conditions are met.

-Project Description
+## Project Description

-The application allows a user to enter a Student ID and simulate verification steps using checkboxes.
+The application provides a basic interface where a user can enter a Student ID and simulate verification steps using checkboxes.
-Attendance is marked only when all required conditions are satisfied.
+Attendance is marked only when all required checks are completed successfully.

-All logic is implemented directly inside index.html using basic JavaScript.
+All logic is implemented directly inside a single HTML file without using any backend services.

+## Objective
+The objective of this project is to understand and demonstrate basic conditional logic in a web-based attendance system.

-Features Implemented
+## Features

-Text input for Student ID
+Student ID input field
 Device verification simulation using a checkbox
 GPS / Wi-Fi verification simulation using a checkbox

-Button to mark attendance
+Attendance validation using JavaScript
 Result message displayed based on validation outcome

-Working Logic
+## Working Logic

-Attendance is marked only if:
+The attendance marking process follows these rules:

-Student ID is entered
+Student ID must be entered

-Device verification is checked
+Device verification must be checked

-GPS/Wi-Fi verification is checked
+GPS / Wi-Fi verification must be checked

+If all the above conditions are satisfied, attendance is marked successfully.
-If any condition is missing, attendance is not marked and an error message is shown.
+If any condition is missing, attendance is not marked.

-Technologies Used
+## Technologies Used

-HTML
+HTML for structure

-JavaScript
+JavaScript for logic and validation

-No external libraries or frameworks are used.
+No external libraries, frameworks, or APIs are used.

-How to Run
+## How to Run

-Clone or download the repository
+Download or clone the repository.

-Open index.html in any modern web browser
+Open the index.html file in any modern web browser.

-Enter a Student ID
+Enter a valid Student ID.

-Select the verification checkboxes
+Select both verification checkboxes.

-Click Mark Attendance to see the result
+Click the Mark Attendance button to view the result.

-Limitations

-No real QR code scanning

-No actual GPS or Wi-Fi validation

-No backend or database

-Data is not stored permanently

-This project is intended only as a prototype/demo.

-File Structure
+## File Structure
 attendance-prototype/
-└── index.html
+index.html

-Purpose
+## Limitations
+This project does not include real QR code scanning.
+GPS and Wi-Fi verification are simulated using checkboxes.
+There is no backend or database integration.
+Attendance data is not stored permanently.

+## Use Case
-This project serves as a basic prototype for understanding how multiple conditions can be checked before allowing attendance to be marked in a web-based system.
+This prototype can be used as a learning example for beginners to understand how multiple conditions can be validated before performing an action in a web application.

+## Future Scope
+Integration of real QR code scanning.
+Actual GPS or network-based verification.
+Backend support for storing attendance records.
+User authentication and role-based access.

+## Status
+Completed – Prototype version.

+## Note
+This project is intended for learning and demonstration purposes only.